-- Room revenue, which is primarily driven by hotel room occupancy rates and achieved average room rates; - Food and beverage revenue ("F&B Revenue"), which is primarily driven by banquet business, local patrons' and hotel room guests' usage of bars and restaurants; and - Other income, which consists of ancillary hotel revenue and other items, which is mainly driven by hotel room occupancy rate which, in turn affect telephone, internet and business centre's usage, spa and health centres, parking and dry cleaning/laundry services.
-Other income also includes guaranteed revenue arising from corporate promotion programmes undertaken by the Hotel Manager.
+- Room revenue, which is primarily driven by hotel room occupancy rates and achieved average room rates; - Food and beverage revenue ("F&B Revenue"), which is primarily driven by banquet business, local patrons' and hotel room guests' usage of bars and restaurants; and - Other income, which consists of ancillary hotel revenue and other items, which is mainly driven by the hotel room occupancy rates which, in turn affect telephone, internet and business centre usage, spa and health centres, parking and dry cleaning/laundry services.

-Hotel operating costs and expenses consist of direct costs and expenses attributable to the respective operating departments, e.g. rooms department, food and beverage department, etc. as well as costs and expenses attributable to overhead departments such as the administration department, sales and marketing department and repairs and maintenance department.
+Hotel operating costs and expenses consist of direct costs and expenses attributable to the respective operating departments, e.g. rooms department, food and beverage department, etc. as well as costs and expenses attributable to overhead departments such as administration department, sales and marketing department and repairs and maintenance department.